 Are Your Employees Ready?

-Providing you employees with proper security training should account for tax season related phishing scams.
-Teach your employees how to avoid email threats and remind them of your company’s system and network security policies and procedures.
+Providing your employees with proper security training should account for tax season related to phishing scams.
+Teach your employees how to avoid email threats and remind them of your company’s system and managed network security solutions services policies and procedures.
 This message is particularly important as tax season approaches.